amazon-archives/data-pipeline-samples/README.md

   ],
 "parameters": [
      {
-        "myComment": "This Parameter specifies the S3 logging path for the pipeline.
-It is used by the 'Default' object to set the 'pipelineLogUri' value.
-Using Parameters helps users avoid hard coding variables in pipeline definitions.
-Users can instead supply these parameters when calling 'aws datapipeline put-pipeline-definition' or 'aws datapipeline activate-pipeline-definition'.",
+        "myComment": "Pipeline Parameters are placeholders for variables that a user can specify when uploading or activating the pipeline.
+In this example, we create a Parameter called 'myS3LogsPath' which is used to provide an S3 location for output logs.
+It is referenced above in the 'Default' object to set the 'pipelineLogUri' value.
+Parameters help users avoid hard coding variables in pipeline definitions.
+Users can supply these parameters when calling 'aws datapipeline put-pipeline-definition' or 'aws datapipeline activate-pipeline-definition'.",

         "id" : "myS3LogsPath",
         "type" : "AWS::S3::ObjectKey",